dishantj4/Bowling/README.md

--Calculate score of one frame, when few pins are knocked down in both rolls -Calculate frame score when All pins are knocked down in one frame and some pins are knocked next roll(Spare) -Calculate frame score when All pins are knocked down in First roll and some pins are knocked next Frame(Strike)
+-Calculate score of one frame, when few pins are knocked down in both rolls -Calculate frame score when All pins are knocked down in one frame and some pins are knocked next roll(Spare) -Calculate frame score when All pins are knocked down in First roll and some pins are knocked next Frame(Strike) -Calculate game score for one frame when zero pins are knocked down in both rolls

 ````